devo-id/Lung-Nodules-classification-based-on-Radiomics-and-ResNet101/README.md

 ## Description
 Lung cancer is the second most common cancer in both men and women that afflicts 225,500 people a year in the United States.
 Nearly 1 out of 4 cancer deaths are from lung cancer, more than colon, breast, and prostate cancers combined.
 Early detection of the cancer can allow for early treatment which significantly increases the chances of survival.
 This project creates an algorithm that automatically detects candidate nodules and predicts the probability that the lung will be diagnosed with cancer within 1 year of the CT scans.
 This project aims to
-* Extracting quantitative, hand-crafted radiomics features from lung CT 3D images.
+* Extracting quantitative, radiomics features from lung CT 3D images.
-* Extracting features of same data using pre-trained deep CNN model (ResNet101).
+* Extracting features of same data by fine-tuning a pre-trained deep CNN model (ResNet101).
 * To train machine learning classification model to verify the performance based on extracted features separately and also by concatenating these features for the classification of Lung Cancer.
 * Analysis of the respective results.